 Timing

-This page introduces concepts related to Timing and Timing Points in DyNode.
+This page explains the concepts of Timing and Timing Points in DyNode.

 Timing Point

-• offset: The offset value for the first beat of the Timing Point, measured in milliseconds.
-In layman's terms, if a Timing Point's offset is 100, then its first beat will occur 100ms after the start of the song.
+- offset: The offset (in milliseconds) for the first beat of the Timing Point.
+In simple terms, if a Timing Point has an offset of 100, then its first beat appears 100ms after the song starts.

-The vertical grid (beatlines) in the editor is based on the set Timing.
+The vertical grid (beat lines) in the editor is based on the configured Timing.

 "What is Timing?
 I still don't understand!"

-To put it simply, if a song runs at 180 BPM in 4/4 time from 100ms, then the corresponding Timing would be:
+Simply put, if a song starts at 100ms with a tempo of 180 BPM in 4/4 time, then the Timing is:

 offset: 100